 An association should apply for an extension of time if it cannot hold its annual general meeting within 6 months after the end of its financial year.
-This is done by lodging an Application for extension of time for holding annual general meeting or lodging an annual summary of financial affairs (form A11).
+This is done by lodging a Form A11 Application for extension of time for holding AGM or lodging annual summary of financial affairs

 Other general meetings

 These may be referred to as special, ordinary, or extraordinary meetings.
 These general meetings are convened in accordance with the association's constitution and are held to deal with any matters that should not wait until the next AGM.

 Notice of general meetings

 The manner of calling the meeting and the procedure followed are usually the same as for an AGM, although the business to be conducted will be different.

 The notice of a general meeting must specify: